All Episodes

 President continued to take credit for deficit reduction by making a claim that's been challenged by many experts.

-If we had done nothing, if you had the same old budget as opposed to the changes we made, the deficit over the next ten years will be 2.2 trillion dollars greater.
+If we had done nothing, if you had the same old budget as opposed to the changes we made, the deficit over the next 10 years would be $2.2 trillion greater.

-In fact, one and a half trillion of those savings are mainly based on an assumption that the United States would have had as many troops in Iraq in ten years as it did when Obama took office.
+In fact, $1.5 trillion of those savings are mainly based on an assumption that the United States would have had as many troops in Iraq in 10 years as it did when Obama took office.

 So Obama's claiming credit for not spending money that under the policy he inherited would never have been spent in the first place.